FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fdisp.md

 > **Note**
 >
-> The value "OLD" is deprecated and no longer available for SEND/CFTSEND.
+> Note: The value "OLD" is deprecated and no longer available for SEND/CFTSEND.

 > **Note**
 >
-> The CHECK feature is disabled on z/OS platforms (no action occurs when FDISP=CHECK).
+> Note: The CHECK feature is disabled on z/OS platforms (no action occurs when FDISP=CHECK).

 > **Note**
 >